 An easy way to start is by simply listing things you’re grateful for.
 For example, you might write down three things each morning or before bed.
 The key is to keep it simple and sustainable.
 Set a daily reminder on your phone or place a sticky note on your bathroom mirror or computer to prompt you to reflect on what you’re grateful for.
 This small habit can make a big difference over time.

 Research suggests that longer forms of writing, like gratitude letters, may have even more profound effects.
-Writing a letter of gratitude to someone—whether you mail it, email it, or never send it—can be a deeply meaningful and psychologically enriching experience.
+Writing a letter of gratitude to someone can be a deeply meaningful and psychologically enriching experience.
+This holds true whether you mail it, email it, or never share it.
 This Thanksgiving, consider taking a moment to write a gratitude letter.
-You could write to someone special, such as a partner, a close friend, or even your future baby.
+You could write to your partner, a family member, a close friend, or even your future baby.
 If you prefer journaling privately, you can write an entry reflecting on what you’re grateful for and why.

 My Gratitude Letter to You